 Mold Max 29NV Quart Kit 2.3Lb (801343)

 Mold Max 29NV does not require vacuum degassing.
 Mix ratio is 100A:10B by weight.
 Working time is 45 minutes and cure time is 6 hours at room temperature.
 Mold Max 29NV will reproduce the finest detail and is suitable for a variety of industrial and art related applications including making molds for reproducing prototypes, furniture, sculpture and architectural elements.
 Cure time can be reduced with Accel-T cure accelerator.
-Mold Max 29NV can be used to cast a variety of materials including concrete, wax, gypsum, low melt alloys/metals and urethane, epoxy or polyester resins.
+Mold Max 29NV can be used to cast a variety of materials including wax, gypsum, low melt alloys/metals and urethane, epoxy or polyester resins.
+Important; Do not cast concrete into rubber molds made with this product.
+Concrete will not cure properly and inhibition will result.
 Important; you must weigh Part A & B components using a gram scale to be successful with Mold Max 29NV.
 Features include: fast cure time 6 hours at room temperature, does not require vacuum degassing, and has a low viscosity for easy mixing and pouring.
 Size: Quart Kit 2.3Lb

 Store and use material at room temperature 73F(23C).
 Storing material at warmer temperatures will also reduce the usable shelf life of unused material.
 These products have a limited shelf life and should be used as soon as possible.